baraql/lai-proj/README.md

   tflops: 387.34
 ```

-As we can see, the results are indentical (with the biggest difference in loss values of 0.01) proving the correct implementation of FSDP.
+As we can see, the results are identical (with the biggest difference in loss values of 0.01) proving the correct implementation of FSDP.

 **Implementation**: `loss_ablation.py` \
 **Reproduction**: \